-Go to the ncbirdatlas.org and click on the Priority Blocks Link.
-Use the interactive map to see which blocks in your region are targeted for priority surveying, all unclaimed priority blocks are identified by BOLD blue lines.
-(Red boxes indicated the priority block has already been adopted).
+Go to blocksignup.ncbirdatlas.org.
+Use the interactive map to see which blocks in your region are targeted for priority surveying-all unclaimed priority blocks are identified by BLUE lines.
+(RED indicates the priority block has already been adopted).

-• Click on the priority block you wish to adopt - make a note of the block name.

-- Utilize the additional maps (Topo, Streets, Satellite) provided to identify the area boundaries. - Click "Sign-up" under status line to adopt the block.
-Please note that if there is not a sign-up link then the block has been taken or it is not a priority block. - Complete the Google doc for your desired priority block by selecting the block name from the drop-down list. - A confirmation email will be sent to you upon successfully adopting the block.
+- Click on the priority block you wish to adopt make a note of the block name. - Utilize the additional maps (Topo, Streets, Satellite) provided to identify the area boundaries. - Click "Sign-up" under status line to adopt the block.
+Please note that if there is not a sign-up link then the block has been taken or it is not a priority block. - Complete the Google form for your desired priority block by selecting the block name from the drop-down list. - A confirmation email will be sent to you upon successfully adopting the block.